Azure-Federal-Patterns-and-Practices/AzureVirtualDesktop/docs/features/trustedLaunch.md

 - a generation 2, "g2", image SKU is selected
 - the VM size supports the feature
-- a supported Azure cloud is selected; currently "AzureCloud" only

 It is a security best practice to enable this feature to protect your virtual machines from: